mikebronner/laravel-model-caching/README.md

 mean that the entire cache is cleared each time a model is created, saved, updated, or deleted.

-For the ease of maintenance, I would recommend adding a `BaseModel` model that extends `CachedModel`, from which all your other models are extended.
+For ease of maintenance, I would recommend adding a `BaseModel` model that extends `CachedModel`, from which all your other models are extended.
 If you don't want to do that, simply extend your models directly from `CachedModel`.